Todiguide guide turistiche della Regione Umbria 389 424 62 62

 * The duration of the tour is indicative: depending on your schedule, we can tailor the tour to your needs

-**Entrance is by payment and optional: the well is worth a visit, but it takes about 15 minutes and there are almost 500 steps to be walked down and up.
+**Entrance is by payment and optional: €6 per person.
 We recommend it only to people able to walk well and not suffering from asthma, claustrophobia, heart or knee problems

 OUR RATES: €130 for a classic tour up to 10 people